Broker Misconduct Red Flags

 Unauthorized Transactions

 Investors should regularly review their account statements to look for unauthorized transactions.
-Unless their account is approved for discretionary trading – by both the investor and the firm – the investor should approve every trade before the broker executes it.
+Unless the investor’s account is approved for discretionary trading by both the investor and the firm, – the investor should approve every trade before the broker executes it.

 Commission Abuse or “Churning”

 Look out for an excessive number of trades in your account.
-Each transaction comes with a transaction fee, and trading becomes excessive once the fees make it impossible or unlikely for the portfolio to generate a return.
+Each transaction incurs a fee, and trading becomes excessive when fees make it impossible or unlikely for the portfolio to generate a return.
 This type of commission abuse, also known as “churning,” is rampant in the securities industry.

 Reverse Churning

 In a managed account, you should see evidence of your financial advisor executing trades on your behalf.
-Managed accounts come with a fee that is generally a set percentage of the assets under management.
-“Reverse churning” occurs when a financial advisor collects the fee but does not execute transactions.
+Managed accounts incur a fee typically set as a percentage of assets under management.
+“Reverse churning” occurs when a financial advisor collects a fee without executing any transactions.
 Even if you trust your broker, it’s worth checking in on your managed accounts.

 Communications via Private Phone Numbers or Emails